• Skip to primary navigation

 • Organic: and also vegan!

-ball of chocolate chip cookie dough
+balls of chocolate chip cookie dough are ready to bake

 How to Make Chocolate Tahini Cookies: step-by-step instructions